 Consider two options: Register for more than you’ll need now and store extras separately, or register for only what fits in your current home.
 If you know you love to entertain and you don’t mind stowing a box or two of belongings in a storage unit (or a friend’s spare room), go ahead and register for a separate collection of fine china in addition to your everyday plates.
 However, if you don’t anticipate hosting a large group of guests, consider skipping the china and opting for a basic set that can transition effortlessly from formal to casual.

 Instead of registering for 12 complete place settings, consider sticking to eight sets and expanding your collection when and if you move into a larger apartment, condo, or house.
 Your best bet is to choose a pattern that will stand the test of time.
 Ask a store associate what their customer favorites are for a collection will likely still be around for years to come.
 Otherwise, you can select a classic white dinnerware set and add to it over time.
-Classic white will easily complement other dish patterns and colors, and you can also swap pieces in and out as seasons change.
+Classic white will easily complement other dish patterns and colors.
+You can also swap pieces in and out as seasons change—simply sign into your MakeSpace account and have them scheduled for delivery.

 5. Choose kitchen multi-taskers